Antony (footballer, born 2000): Ajax

-August 2022: Desire to leave Ajax

-Following his return from injury against Fortuna Sittard on 6 August, the 2022–23 season was preceded by a dispute over the desire for Antony to leave Ajax.
-After Ajax rejected the interest expressed by Manchester United for Antony's service, including an €85 million transfer bid, he failed to turn up to training, being left out of the matchdays squads against Sparta Rotterdam and Utrecht.
-In an interview, Antony revealed that he had wanted to leave in February, but he waited to the end of the summer window for the transfer to proceed, rejecting a contract renewal from Ajax in order to "follow his dreams".
+Following his return from injury against Fortuna Sittard on 6 August, the 2022–23 season was preceded by a dispute over Antony' desire to leave Ajax.
+After Ajax rejected the interest expressed by Manchester United for Antony, including an €85 million transfer bid, he failed to turn up to training, and was left out of the matchdays squads against Sparta Rotterdam and Utrecht.
+In an interview, Antony revealed that he had wanted to leave in February, but he waited to the end of the summer window for the transfer to proceed, rejecting a contract renewal from Ajax to "follow his dreams".

 Manchester United

-2022–23: Debut season

 On 30 August 2022, Ajax confirmed they had reached an agreement with Manchester United for Antony's transfer.
 Two days later, Antony signed a five-year contract for a transfer fee of €95 million (£82 million), with a further €5 million (£4.27 million) in add-ons, the third highest transfer fee ever paid by the club after Paul Pogba and Romelu Lukaku and this was Ajax's and the Eredivisie's biggest transfer ever.
 Upon his arrival at the club he was handed the number 21 shirt previously worn by Edinson Cavani, who had recently departed the club.

-On 4 September, he scored on his debut for the club in a 3–1 home league victory over rivals Arsenal.
+On 4 September, Antony scored on his debut for the club in a 3–1 home league victory over rivals Arsenal.
 He scored again in United's next league match, a 6–3 defeat to local rivals Manchester City on 2 October.
 The next week, he scored for a third successive league game to equalise the score at Everton, as United won 2–1, becoming the first United player to score in their first three consecutive Premier League games.

-On 23 February 2023, he also scored the winner in a 2–1 Europa League playoff match, coming on as a substitute at half time, versus Barcelona, a day before his 23rd birthday.
-On 26 February, Antony started in the 2023 EFL Cup final as Manchester United beat Newcastle United 2–0 at Wembley Stadium, winning his first trophy with the club.
+On 23 February 2023, Antony scored the winner in a 2–1 Europa League playoff match, coming on as a substitute at half-time, over Barcelona, a day before his 23rd birthday.
+On 26 February, he started in the 2023 EFL Cup final as Manchester United beat Newcastle United 2–0 at Wembley Stadium, winning his first trophy with the club.
+After not being able to score at Old Trafford for over a year, Antony ended his goal drought on 17 March 2024, scoring in a 4–3 victory against arch-rivals Liverpool in the FA Cup quarter finals.